 Resource Protection Areas: No Dogs

-Resource protection areas are defined by a specific resource concern or visitor safety concern that cannot tolerate the presence and proximity of dogs or their waste.
-These trails require special signage to identify the area as No Dog, which will include rationale for the restriction.
-These areas include:
+No dogs are allowed in Resource Protection Areas.
+These areas are defined by a specific resource concern or visitor safety concern and cannot tolerate the presence and proximity of dogs or their waste.
+Properties and trails designated as Resource Protection Areas are

 Guidelines for Dog Walkers